Chart Color Schemes

 Maribyrnong displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Maribyrnong's dwelling structure, as per the latest Census, consisted of 33.7% houses and 66.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Maribyrnong's dwellings, as per the latest Census, consisted of 33.7% houses and 66.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 49.7% houses and 50.3% other dwellings.
 Home ownership in Maribyrnong stood at 26.3%, with mortgaged dwellings at 35.0% and rented ones at 38.7%.
-The median monthly mortgage repayment was $2,000, lower than Melbourne metro's $2,100.
-The median weekly rent in Maribyrnong was $396, compared to Melbourne metro's $376.
-Nationally, Maribyrnong's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The median monthly mortgage repayment was $2,000, lower than Melbourne metro's average of $2,100.
+The median weekly rent in Maribyrnong was $396, higher than Melbourne metro's figure of $376.
+Nationally, Maribyrnong's mortgage repayments exceeded the Australian average of $1,863, while rents were also above the national figure of $375.

 Frequently Asked Questions - Housing